wcm-io/io.wcm.maven.plugins.sling-initial-content-transform-maven-plugin/src/site/markdown/index.md

-About Sling-Initial-Content Transformation Maven Plugin
+About Sling-Initial-Content Transformation Maven Plugin (deprecated)
 ========================================

+**This plugin is deprecated, it is not longer required for AEMaaCS.**

 Extracts Sling-Initial-Content from OSGi bundle and creates content package and a bundle without it.